Tech-How/Light-Theme-for-YouTube-Music/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issue with this skin
+about: Report an issue with this style
 title: ''
 labels: ''
 assignees: ''